cyberwizardinstitute/workshops/data_by_johnny.md

 Programming offers you endless ways to show that you are clever.

-It is easy to confuse the syntax of a programming language, with the data types they represent.
+__It is easy to confuse the syntax of a programming language, with the data that they represent.__

+This is a foolish.

-This is a foolish, now that I have told it is foolish.
+It is foolish because you know it is foolish, for now you have been told what it is.

-For now you know, that it is is foolish to mistake syntax and code for the data itself.

-For instance, a string does not contain the quotes surrounded it.
+A string does not contain the quotes surrounding it.

+Objects are an organization of data.

+Yet the object and its properties can be expressed through several variations of syntax.

-Javascripts makes somehwat heavy use of symbol in its syntax, especially the curly braces.
+Javascripts makes moderate use of symbol in its syntax.

+Notably, the curly braces: { }

 As ever, curcly braces simply indicate that what happens between them is important and relative.

 Objects can be declared using curly braces.

-As you will see, the context of functions, loops, and iterators, all go between curly braces.
+As you will see, the contexts of functions, loops, and iterators, all go between curly braces.

 In all there are less than a dozen sytnaxes to understand.

 So you see how foolish it would be to let computer code syntax separate from you understaning of data?

-Syntax is a formality, and computers are totally formal.
+Syntax is but a formality, and computers are totally formal.

 Now, consider the following script.